roche-rs/website/src/cli/test.md

 docker run -p 8080:8080 -t nameofyourbuild
 ```

-2. Run the cargo test against the container.
+2. From the template project folder run the cargo test against the container.

 ```bash
 cargo test